laiyingwong/Responsive-Price-Panel/README.md

 ## 👏 Credits

-This project is based on the Flexbox tutorial on Udemy by Colt Steele.
+This project is based on the Flexbox tutorial on Udemy by <a href="https://www.udemy.com/user/coltsteele/">Colt Steele</a>.

-The design is inspired by a CodePen by Travis Williamson.
+The design is inspired by a CodePen by <a href="https://codepen.io/travisw">Travis Williamson</a>.